Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 ![image](https://github.com/Lily-McCalmont/CSE185FinalProject_GWAS/assets/134024621/5fc22cdc-263d-48c5-8fbc-7363074e7e16)

 # Options
-- `-p`: make a Manhattan plot with the distribution of p-values
+- `-p`: make a Manhattan plot: chromosomal position on the X axis and -log10(p) on the Y axis
 - `-sig`: save only genome-wide significant hits, otherwise output all snps
 - `-sim`: run simulation, without real genotype and phenotype data. please put a random file name as the path to plink files
 - `-pca`: compute and control for top 3 principle components, otherwise don't control of pcs